Javik: A pity we did not teach them to speak better.

 - In Mass Effect:

-- The Hanar believe the Protheans (whom they call the "Enkindlers") uplifted their species millenia ago.
+- The hanar believe the Protheans (whom they call the "Enkindlers") uplifted their species millenia ago.
 As seen in the page quote, Javik, the last Prothean, isn't impressed.

-- In Mass Effect 3, when the temple of the ancient Asari goddess Athame is seen, Javik claims that she was a Prothean who taught the Asari mathematics, agriculture, and gave them biotic powers through genetic engineering.
-And the oldest depictions◊ of her do look rather suspicious.
+- In Mass Effect 3, when the temple of the ancient asari goddess Athame is seen, Javik claims that she was a Prothean who taught the asari mathematics and agriculture, and gave them biotic powers through genetic engineering.
+The oldest depictions◊ of her do look rather suspicious.

-- The Xel'Naga began a series of experiment on the Protoss to speed their development, eventually revealing themselves to their subjects.
+- The Xel'Naga began a series of experiments on the Protoss to speed their development, eventually revealing themselves to their subjects.
 For a time, the Protoss revered the elder race as gods, but began to grow suspicious of them after time, ultimately resulting in a war that drove the Xel'Naga off the Protoss homeworld.

 - The Tal'darim splinter faction continue to worship the Xel'Naga, viewing any interference with their sites as desecration.
 Specifically, the fallen Xel'Naga Amon.